Artis—Naples Holiday Favorite

 Naples Philharmonic Youth Chorus

-James Cochran, chorus director
+James Cochran, director of choruses

 Guaraldi and Mendelson — “Christmas Time is Here” from A Charlie Brown Christmas